- What do I need to know about the UK Standard Visitor Visa?

 - Approved Destination Status Visa

-Also, if you wish to study in the UK for a short period of time, or you need to travel through the country in transit, you will need to apply for the Standard Visitor Visa.
+Also, if you wish to study in the UK for a short period of time, or you need to travel through the country in a transit visa, you will need to apply for the Standard Visitor Visa.

 Visitor Visa Eligibility

 There are a few fundamental conditions which must be met in order to apply for a Visitor Visa, regardless of the Visitor Visa route you wish to go down.
-This includes:
+This includes the eligibility requirements:

 - Proof that you will leave the UK at the end of your visit